-- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material doesn't meet the hazard class definition. - (A) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transport by air unless it is a hazardous substance or hazardous waste. - (W) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transportation by water unless it is a hazardous substance, hazardous waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international
+- (+) Shows the proper shipping name, hazard class, and packing group to use, even if the material doesn't meet the hazard class definition. - (A) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transport by air unless it is a hazardous substance or hazardous waste. - (W) Means the hazardous material described in Column 2 is subject to the HMR only when offered or intended for transportation by water unless it is a hazardous substance, hazardous waste, or marine pollutant. - (D) Means the proper shipping name is appropriate for describing materials for domestic transportation, but may not be proper for international transportation. - (I) Identifies a proper shipping name that is used to describe materials in international transportation.
+A different shipping name may be used when only domestic transportation is involved. - (G) Means this hazardous material described in Column 2 is a generic shipping name.
+A generic shipping name must be accompanied by a technical name on the shipping paper.
+A technical name is a specific chemical that makes the product hazardous.

-49 CFR 172 2.101 Hazard ous l Material s Table i Packaging (1 73. ) Symbols Hazardous Materials Description & Proper Shipping Names Hazard Class or Division Identification Numbers PG Label Codes Special Provisions (172.1010 Exceptions Non Bulk Bulk (1) (2) (3) (4) (5) (6) (7) (8A) (8B) (8C) А Acetaldehyde ammonia 9 UN1841 Ш 9 IB8, IP6 155 204 240
+49 CFR 172.101 Hazardous Materials Table Hazardous Materials Hozord Charial Packaging (1 73. ) Symbols Description & Proper Shipping Names Hazard Class or Division Identification Numbers PG Label Codes Special Provisions (172.1010 Exceptions Non Bulk Bulk (1) (2) (3) (4) (5) (6) (7) (8A) (8B) (8C) Α Acetaldehyde ammonia 9 UN1841 Ш 9 IB8, IP6 155 204 240